-- 1) Changes in medical costs;
+- 1. Changes in medical costs;

-- 2) Changes in utilization patterns; or
+- 2. Changes in utilization patterns; or

-- 3) Programmatic changes that affect the Primary Contractor's delivery or coverage of benefits.
+- 3. Programmatic changes that affect the Primary Contractor and/or its BH-MCO's delivery or coverage of benefits.

-In the event that no adjustments are made, pursuant to C. 1), 2) or 3) above, the rates applicable to the previous rating period will apply.
+In the event that no adjustments are made, pursuant to C.1) or 2) or 3) above, the rates applicable to the previous rating period will apply.
 The Department will disclose to the Primary Contractor the basis and assumptions of its determination with respect to adjustments to the second, fourth and fifth rating period rates.